 Dad didn’t respond at first, and I thought I’d been obtuse.

 We share many store lines with the characters we watch.
 We have a career that rises and falls — but not as captivatingly as that of the dapper Don Draper.
 We have relationships that are stretched and strained and patched back together — but not as poetically and decisively as the marriages on Parenthood.
+We chase after certain goals, but perhaps don’t look as elegant as do the characters on The Good Wife or Masters of Sex.

 Today I interview Michelle Van Loon about her new book If Only: Letting Go of Regret.